sigsum/sigsum/doc/design.md

 trivial to come by.
 Second, detection means that some part of the attacker's malicious behavior will be disclosed publicly.

-Our goal is to facilitate _detection_ of compromised signing keys.
-We consider a signing key compromised if an end-user accepts an unwanted signature as valid.
+Our goal is to facilitate _disocvery_ of signed checksums.
+Such discovery makes it possible to detect attacks on signing and release infrastructures.
+For example, the signer can detect an unwanted sigsum by inspecting the log.

-The solution that we propose is that signed checksums are transparency logged.
+It is a non-goal to disclose the data that a cryptographic checksum represents _in the log_.
+A log cannot distinguish between a checksum that represents a tax declaration, an ISO image, or a Debian package.
+The type of detection that we support is therefore more _coarse-grained_ when compared to Certificate Transparency.
+A significant benefit is that the resulting design becomes simpler, generally useful, and less costly to bootstrap into a reliable operation.

 For security we need a collision resistant hash function and an unforgeable signature scheme.
 We also assume that at most a threshold of seemingly independent parties are adversarial.

-It is a non-goal to disclose the data that a checksum represents.
-For example, the log cannot distinguish between a checksum that represents a tax declaration, an ISO image, or a Debian package.
-This means that the type of detection we support is more _coarse-grained_ when compared to Certificate Transparency.

 ## Design
 We consider a data publisher that wants to digitally sign their data.
 The data